 "A Trip South" Entourage

 If you paddle outside Athlone to Islet 48 it takes at least two hours more than cutting between Athlone and Dufferin using Gale Passage.
 I've never been outside Athlone so there was a definite draw but the timing for blowing straight though Gale was right so that's what I chose to do.
 First, though, I stopped at Roar Islet to find whatever was left of Kayak Bill's camp.
-Somehow I had been there twice before but missed it.
+Somehow, I had been there twice before but missed it.
 There wasn't much left.
 Just the overgrown remains of his signature fire stand, a few pieces of typical junk that he found useful, some rope and line.
-It's unlikely that he had used it for sometime prior to his death in 2003 as Dallas was only a few hours away and much more developed.
+It's unlikely that he had used it for some time prior to his death in 2003 as Dallas was only a few hours away and much more developed.
 I also checked out landing sites on the backside of Ivory Island for future use then set off across Seaforth Channel.

 Kayak Bill's Chart

-Gale Passage North
+Southbound on Gale Passage